demisto/content-docs/docs/tutorials/tut-setup-dev-codespace.md

 #### Visual Studio Code (local)
 In order to connect to your Codespace from a local Visual Studio Code editor, you will need to install the official [GitHub Codespaces extension](https://marketplace.visualstudio.com/items?itemName=GitHub.Codespaces).

-For a complete installation & configuration tutorial, refer to the official "[Using GitHub Codespaces in your local development environment](https://docs.github.com/en/codespaces/developing-in-codespaces/using-github-codespaces-in-visual-studio-code)" article by GitHub.
+For a complete installation and configuration tutorial, refer to the official "[Using GitHub Codespaces in your local development environment](https://docs.github.com/en/codespaces/developing-in-codespaces/using-github-codespaces-in-visual-studio-code)" article by GitHub.
 (You can skip the "Creating a Codespace in VS Code" section, as we've already created a Codespace.)

 #### Using JetBrains IDEs (PyCharm, IntelliJ IDEA, etc.) (local)
 In order to connect to your Codespace from a JetBrains IDE, you will need to install and configure [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway).

-For a complete installation & configuration tutorial, refer to the official "[Using GitHub Codespaces in your JetBrains IDE](https://docs.github.com/en/codespaces/developing-in-codespaces/using-github-codespaces-in-your-jetbrains-ide)" article by GitHub.
+For a complete installation and configuration tutorial, refer to the official "[Using GitHub Codespaces in your JetBrains IDE](https://docs.github.com/en/codespaces/developing-in-codespaces/using-github-codespaces-in-your-jetbrains-ide)" article by GitHub.

 ## Development
 After your IDE is connected to your Codespace, you can start developing your content as you normally would.

-The environment comes pre-installed with all the required tools and dependencies for developing Cortex XSOAR content, including.
+The environment comes pre-installed with all the required tools and dependencies for developing Cortex XSOAR content.
-Configure SSH keys or any other credentials is also not required, as the Codespace is already authenticated using your GitHub account.
+Configuring SSH keys or any other credentials is also not required, as the Codespace is already authenticated using your GitHub account.

 ## Additional Resources
 For additional documentation about GitHub Codespaces, see the official [GitHub Codespaces documentation](https://docs.github.com/en/codespaces).